sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 ### Import Shape

-This custom step will import data contained in the .shp file and can also analyze it for reduction.
+This custom step will import data contained in the .shp file and can also analyze it for reduction and can promote the table to a CASLIB.
 The output of this step will contain a map based on the ID selected al if requested a table with the analysis for reduction.
 The parameter required are:

 ![Shape Import](./img/ShapeImport.png)

-1. The ID column if the List Shape Info custom step has been used:
+1. The ID column <ins>**if the List Shape Info custom step has been used**</ins>:

 ![Shape Import 2](./img/ShapeImport_2.png)

-2. The location of the .shp file and the ID column if the List Shape Info custom step has not been used:
+2. The location of the .shp file and the ID column <ins>**if the List Shape Info custom step has not been used**</ins>:

 ![Shape Import 3](./img/ShapeImport_3.png)